q2s2t/node-7z/README.md

 Installation
 ------------

 This package will download the 7zip binaries at install time.
 Host system does not need to have 7zip installed or in PATH.

-This package will download the 7zip binaries at install time.
-Host system does not need to have 7zip installed or in PATH.